bgodfray/Rock_paper_scissors_python/README.md

 2) Rock, Paper, Scissors, Lizard, Spock.
 (Based on Big Bang Theory Game)
 3) Cat, Mouse, Elephant. (which is a child friendly version of Rock, Paper, Scissors).

-##Stanford Code in place version 1
+## -Stanford Code in place version 1

 This code is to be run on the code in place environment.